How to Run Effective Remote & Virtual Sales Presentations

 6. Make sure you look your best on a video call: Background, audio and video check

-7. Reminder email sent morning of meeting
+7. Send a reminder email on the morning of the meeting

 8. Research your prospect